navig8s/navig8/README.md

 ### CSS rules overwrite

-Feel free to fork this repo and change styles yourself, but if fork is not preferable option - the overwrite can be done in the same way as for [custom logo](#custom-logo) and [themization](#themization)
+Feel free to fork this repo and change styles yourself, but if a fork is not the preferable option - the overwrite can be done in the same way as for [custom logo](#custom-logo) and [themization](#themization)

 ## Deployment
-Currently it's assumed that the process of deployment will be:
+Currently, it's assumed that the process of deployment will be:
 1. Build frontend static using [Available Customization options](#customization-options).
 2. Deployment to the server that serves static html/js/css
-3. CORS header `Access-Control-Allow-Origin` should be extended for the specified helm chart repo files with domain where navig8 is run.
+3. CORS header `Access-Control-Allow-Origin` should be extended for the specified helm chart repo files with the domain where navig8 is run.

 We have plans on simplifying this process.
 Please see the [Roadmap](#roadmap) section for more details